Meadows Montessori – an introduction

 Cultural and cosmic education seeks to connect with all levels of life and offers children a wonderful opportunity to build understanding and friendship for other cultures and other areas of life.
 The children get an insight into the ecological nature and discover the meaning, the value and the responsibility for our world.
 The cosmic materials include, among others the areas: geography, music, art, natural sciences, biology and zoology.

-To take advantage of the Montessori program, the children should visit Meadows Montessori at least 4 times a week.
-(1/2 days or 2 full days).
+To take advantage of the Montessori program, the children should visit Meadows Montessori at least 4 half days or 2 full days per week.

 The development of your child